layzyidiot/e-sw/README.md

 If there are any complaints or suggestions message Alma in the [<b>Envy & Spite Discord Server</b>](https://discord.gg/ednF6VMVgy).

 [<b>Link to the wiki repository</b>](https://github.com/layzyidiot/e-sw)

+Note: A new wiki is in development.
+Due to this, this wiki will only have small updates.